Last Updated on April 26, 2023

 Avoid pet stores as much as you can.
 Aside from asking a trusted vet or family members if they know anyone who breeds a Goldie & Poodle cross, we provided some websites that are worth considering during your search.

-You should expect to pay somewhere between $1000 and $2500 for your Goldendoodle, depending on factors such as the geographical location of the breeder, the generation or lineage of the breed, age, etc. Generally speaking, if a price sounds too good to be true, there’s usually a catch you’ll probably want to avoid.
+You should expect to pay somewhere between $2,000 to $5,000 for your Goldendoodle, depending on factors such as the geographical location of the breeder, the generation or lineage of the breed, age, etc. Generally speaking, if a price sounds too good to be true, there’s usually a catch you’ll probably want to avoid.

 Rescue or adopt: a cheap alternative to get your Goldendoodle